Bmi Doctors

 Cardiovascular Health: Beyond Blood Glucose

-The heartening revelations from trials like SUSTAIN-6 and LEADER have spotlighted the potential cardiovascular benefits of certain GLP-1 agonists.
-This has inevitably spurred interest in their application for non-diabetic individuals with cardiovascular risks.
+Revelations from trials like SUSTAIN-6 and LEADER highlight the cardiovascular benefits of certain GLP-1 agonists, sparking interest in their use for non-diabetic individuals with cardiovascular risks.

 Neurological Implications: An Emerging Domain